What to do when your OPRA request is denied?

 If you disagree with a denial or are uncertain whether the denial is lawful, the best course of action is to immediately speak to an attorney, who can work with you to gain access to the records or to clarify your request.
-While requestors do have the option of pursuing a denial of access for free in the Government Records Council (GRC), in our experience it is far better to file a lawsuit in the Superior Court because the process is much, much quicker.
-A lawsuit in Superior Court will be resolved in 2-3 months, while a GRC case may take 18 to 24 months.
+While requestors do have the option of pursuing a denial of access for free in the Government Records Council (GRC), in our experience it is MUCH better to file a lawsuit in the Superior Court because the process is significantly faster.
+A lawsuit in Superior Court will be resolved in 2-3 months, while a GRC case may take 18 to 24 months (or longer).

 The most important thing to remember is that your lawsuit must be filed within the statute of limitations, which is 45 days.
 That’s right: you only have 45 days from the date of a denial to find an attorney and sue.

 OPRA lawsuits are expedited summary actions, which means that they are decided quickly by the OPRA judge in each county.
 In most instances, there is no need for discovery or any court appearances by the requestor.
 Your attorney does all of the work for you.